nathanieljblack/W251_Project/README.md

 After the process runs, an output file will be in the `/home/hadoop/` directory.
 This file is in the needed format for a Kaggle submission.

+##Results
+A graphical display of the results can be found at <a href="http://nathanieljblack.github.io/W251_Project/">http://nathanieljblack.github.io/W251_Project/</a>

+Test results from the Spark runs can be found in the `spark_data` directory.